-When it comes to airport transfers from Santorini Airport, you’ll definitely want to arrange all this in advance with your hotel or Airbnb.
-It’s all a bit of a hustle at the airport, particularly if you don’t speak Greek.
+For airport transfers from Santorini Airport (JTR), you’ll definitely want to arrange all this in advance with your hotel, or Airbnb.
+It’s all a bit of a hustle at the airport door, particularly if you don’t speak Greek.

 Santorini: Where To Stay

 Santorini’s villages are dotted with boutique hotels, but you’d be excused for walking past most of them.
 Very few hotels feature grand entrances, with most simply offering a gate with a sign offering its name.

 That’s not to say it’s not worth a visit, because there are pretty areas tucked away, but it’s just experiencing an incredible amount of traffic, without much of the charm you’ll find in smaller villages nearby.
 Enigma Suites or Aria Suites would be two options here.

 Another benefit?
 It’s generally a bit cheaper than the full on tourist scenes and it’s a great place, especially if you like Airbnb.
 Amazing villas can be had at prices half what you’d pay in other parts of the island for smaller places.
 Here’s the top Airbnb in the area, and Carpe Diem is a solid hotel option.

-With a beautiful walking path through the idyllic town that runs all the way to Oia, this is an amazing way to enjoy Santorini in a far more low key and authentic setting, without compromising on jaw dropping views.
+With a beautiful and safe walking path through the idyllic town that runs all the way to Oia, this is an amazing way to enjoy Santorini in a far more low key and authentic setting, without compromising on jaw dropping views.

 There are luxury hotels here which will blow minds, but it’s much more of a music by the pool with champagne than read a book and relax environment.
 Canaves Oia and Mystique are the high end options in this area, all of which will properly blow minds, and not just because of the price.

 Santorini Must Do Activities

 There’s no deep underground or West Village full of boutique shopping to get lost in for days.
 Come, relax, eat delicious food and take in vantage points that you can’t believe with your own eyes, even when you’re standing there.
 With that said, there are a few great things to do…

 A Boat Tour

 If you do one thing, and only one thing: take a boat ride.
 But don’t just take any boat ride, hire a private or semi private boat from a boutique operation which isn’t packing 100’s of people onto a deck that feels as if you’re on a pirate ship.

 Imerovigli – Oia Hike

 Each lookout provides another photo you’ll never forget and there are so many great little cafes and tavernas to grab anything from a cold water to a nice glass of assyrtiko, and definitely a mouth watering Santorini salad too.
 Once you’ve done this, you’ve really seen a lot, and still have at least half a day left.
 You can always cab it back…

 Wine Tasting Or Vineyard Tour

 The assyrtiko grape is an incredible expression of rich, opulent flavour, all with the minerality you’d expect from a black soil, black rock Volcanic island.
 Vassaltis offers an amazing experience as far as high end wine goes, and Santo Wines offers truly stunning views with great menus.
 Booking ahead is likely a great idea.

 Check Out Red And Black Beaches

 Although they’re more soften volcanic rock than soft white sand, these beaches are dramatic, picture worthy and are a great place to relax for the day, particularly if you don’t have an amazing view or private pool where you are staying.